Hepatitis C Test

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

-HCV Test - More Information
+Hepatitis C Lab Test - More Information

-After an exposure, there is a delay from the time one was infected with hepatitis C and when the hep c antibodies actually show up on blood test results.
+After an exposure, there is a delay from the time one is infected with hepatitis C and when the hep c antibodies actually show up on blood test results.
 In some cases, it may be as long as six months although it is typically shorter in most people.
 For this particular hepatitis C test, if the blood test comes back positive, or reactive, then the hepatitis C RNA test will automatically be run to confirm the lab result.

 - A doctor's lab order

 - 24 / 7 order processing

 - Access to 1000+ Quest labs

 - A PDF copy of your test results